yetudada/katacoda-scenarios/get-started/01_set_up_project/04_finish.md

 Well done!
-Let's move onto the next scenario.

-You will learn how to explore data in Kedro.
+In the next scenario you will learn how to explore data in Kedro.